mdfarragher/TDP/setup/01/lab-02-deploy.md

-# Deploy resources for Lab 02
+# Module 1 Lab 2 setup - step 2

+To complete this lab, you will need to load some test data into the Azure Synapse Analytics workspace you set up earlier.

-## Deploy services for the lab
+## Perform Custom Deploy

-Click the `Deploy to Azure` button below to start the deployment process.
+Click the following button to open the deployment template in the Azure portal.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsolliancenet%2Fmicrosoft-data-engineering-ilt-deploy%2Fmain%2Fsetup%2F01%2Farm%2Fasaga-workspace-lab-02.json%3Ftoken%3DAA2FKXURSMJAZDFEIRRDZVK7Z3WVC)

-You should see next the `Custom deployment` screen where you need to provide the resource group where the Synapse Analytics workspace was deployed (see [Pre-requisites for deployment](./asa-workspace-deploy.md#pre-requisites-for-deployment) for details):
+You should see next the `Custom deployment` screen where you need to provide the following information:

+   - **Resource Group**: Provide the same resource group you used earlier to install Azure Synapse Analytics.
+   - **Region**: Select `West Europe`.

 Select `Review + create` to validate the settings.